 902 Equipment Grants are available to both municipalities and counties and reimburse 90% of the cost of eligible equipment needed to improve the efficiencies of existing recycling programs or the development of new programming.
-Since the start of this grant program, Berks County has received approximately 18 million dollars of these funds.
-From 1990 through 2005, Berks County Municipalities received only five million dollars of 902 equipment grants.
-In the last ten grant application periods (2006, 2008, 2010, 2013, 2014, 2015, 2016, 2018, 2019 and 2020), the Authority worked diligently to educate our municipalities about the importance of these grants and has drastically increased both the number of applications from Berks, as well as the dollar amount of those grants awarded.
-Over thirteen million dollars has been awarded in Berks County since 2006, representing 72% of the total 902 equipment grants received in Berks County since the grant program began in 1990.
+Since the start of this grant program, Berks County has received more than 21 million dollars of these funds.
+From 1990 through 2005, which included fifty grant rounds, Berks County Municipalities received only five million dollars of 902 equipment grants.
+In the last ten grant rounds (2008, 2010, 2013, 2014, 2015, 2016, 2018, 2019, 2020 and 2022), the Authority worked diligently to educate our municipalities about the importance of these grants and has drastically increased both the number of applications from Berks, as well as the dollar amount of those grants awarded.
+Over sixteen million dollars has been awarded in Berks County since 2008, representing 77% of the total 902 equipment grants received in Berks County since the grant program began in 1990.